ydixon/yolo_v3/README.md

 **I used this notebook as sanity test for yolo_train.ipynb while I was experimenting with the loss function**
 ## TODO
 **2018/8/30: Uploaded data/annotations for custom_data_train.ipynb.
-All notebooks should be working now**

-**2018/9/11: Adapt data augmentations**
+All notebooks should be working now** **2018/9/11: Adapt data augmentations**
+**2018/9/30: New loss function.
+Adapt darknet cfg augmentations parameters**

   1. mAP (mean average precision)
-  2. Data augmentation (random crop, rotate)
-  3. Implement backhook for YoloNet branching
+  2. Implement backhook for YoloNet branching
-  5. Feed Video to detector
+  3. Feed Video to detector
-  6. Fix possible CUDA memory leaks
+  4. Fix possible CUDA memory leaks
-  7. Fix class and variable names
+  5. Fix class and variable names

 ## References